-This initiative raises social awareness -especially in children- about the importance of preserving protected natural areas.
+This initiative raises social awareness -especially in children- about the importance of preserving natural protected areas.
 Fundación Azteca contributes to stopping illegal logging, burning and destruction of the region, through diverse productive projects and the drawing contest ¡Que Viva la Selva Lacandona!.

-Children between 9 and 15 years of age participate in the contest; winners have the chance of traveling to the Montes Azules Reserve in Chiapas, visiting the Lacandon Jungle and being made aware of the importance of preservation by 20 biologists, teachers and volunteers from Natura y Ecosistemas Mexicanos, A.C., enabling them to become ambassadors and spokespersons.
+Children between 9 and 15 years of age participate in the contest; winners have the chance of traveling to the Montes Azules Reserve in Chiapas, visiting the Lacandon Jungle and being made aware of the importance of preservation of this natural protected area, by 20 biologists, teachers and volunteers from Natura y Ecosistemas Mexicanos, A.C., enabling them to become ambassadors and spokespersons.